robisim74/angular-l10n/doc/spec.md

         // Add a new language here.

         // Required: default language and expiry (No days).
 If the expiry is omitted, the cookie becomes a session cookie.
-        // Selects the current language of the browser/user if it has been added, else the default language. this.locale.definePreferredLanguage('en', 30);
+        // Selects the current language of the browser if it has been added, else the default language. this.locale.definePreferredLanguage('en', 30);

     }